hilmanfatoni/Multi-LMC_Optimization/README.md

 3. [**Folder optimization**](optimization)\
 Contain script written in Python to optimize the placement configuration of multiple LMCs and to run ray-tracing algorithm for LMC Visibility calculation.
 4. [**Folder processing**](processing)\
-Contain script written in Python to analyze the performance of LMCs configuration placement by measuring hand properties and visibility rate of LMC.
+Contain script written in Python to analyze the performance of LMCs configuration placement by measuring hand anthropometrics and visibility rate of LMC.
 5. **File requirements.txt**\
 Contain requirement libraries used for Python development in this project.
 The Python script is developed using **Python 3.8**.
 Please use this file to generate the virtual environment.